jacksleight/statamic-raster/README.md

 composer require jacksleight/statamic-raster
 ```

 This package uses [Puppeteer](https://pptr.dev/) via [spatie/browsershot](https://spatie.be/docs/browsershot/v4/introduction) under the hood, you will also need follow the necessary Puppeteer [installation steps](https://spatie.be/docs/browsershot/v4/requirements) for your system.
-I can't help with Puppeteer issues, sorry.
+I can't help with Puppeteer issues or rendering inconsistencies, sorry.

 If you need to customise the config you can publish it with: